 if so, whether to limit the proportion of benefits that can be taken as a PCELS and what that limit should be.

 They plan to consult on changes to scheme rules shortly.
-In the meantime, DLUHC has confirmed that where a member’s lump sum exceeds the LSA or LSDBA, you must offer them the ability to take benefits that would have been in excess of the LTA as a PCELS.
+In the meantime, they have confirmed that where a member’s lump sum exceeds the LSA or LSDBA, you must offer them the ability to take benefits that would have been in excess of the LTA as a PCELS.
 This is required by the transitional provisions included in the Finance Act 2024.
 SPPA is currently reviewing the legislation and expect to confirm its view to Scottish authorities shortly.

 Payment of a PCELS is subject to the conditions set out in the PCELS section of this guide.
 In this example, we assume the member has no contracted-out rights.